smartness2030/sbrc24-minicurso-smartnic/bluefield.md

 - Show existing Scalable Functions in the system: execute `/opt/mellanox/iproute2/sbin/mlxdevm port show`

 SFs are used by DOCA applications and communicate with the physical port by SF representators.
 It is possible to dynamically add, remove, or modify SFs according to the application's needs using the *mlxdevm port* command.
 Next, we can use the *mlxdevm port show* command to list all registered SFs and their features.
 For instance, we can see the SF identifier (e.g., 229408) and to which physical port each SF is attached.
 For example, the SF *pci/0000:03:00.0/229408* is attached to physical port 0.

+### Creating Scalable Functions
+Next, we will create, configure and deploy two Scalable Functions.